jerryhgladinet/docs/user_web/source/chapter13.rst

 Web Portal
 ----------------------

-You can access shared files by clicking the drop-down menu (1) under "Places" in the "File Browser" view of the Web Portal.
+You can access shared files by clicking the "Shared files/folders" button in the "File Browser" view of the Web Portal.

 .. figure:: _static/image_s15_1_8.png
     :align: center